Flo6651/Draw-Book/README.md

 # Draw-Book
-Drawbook is a Brouser based Drawing programm wich can draw simple shapes like rectangles, Ellipeses, Lines, and freehand drawings.
-Each shapes Color, Opacity, stroke size and name can be adjustet after drawing.
+Draw-Book is a bad performing browser based drawing programm which can draw simple shapes like rectangles, ellipeses, lines, and freehand drawings.
+Each shapes color, opacity, stroke size and name can be adjustet after drawing.
-Draw-Book also features Layers.
+Draw-Book also features layers.
 Each layer can be renaimed.
 Layers can be hidden and shown.

-A demo can be found her https://draw-book.diy-tec.ml
+Draw-Book emerged from me playing with p5.js